 Interest expense.
-Interest expense was \$183 million and \$111 million for the fiscal quarters ended February 4, 2018 and January 29, 2017, respectively.
-The increase was primarily due to the issuance and sale of our senior unsecured notes in October 2017 and debt commitment fees related to the Brocade Merger.
+Interest expense was \$148 million and \$331 million for the fiscal quarter and two fiscal quarters ended May 6, 2018, respectively, and \$112 million and \$223 million, for the fiscal quarter and two fiscal quarters ended April 30, 2017, respectively.
+These increases were primarily due to the issuance and sale of our senior unsecured notes in October 2017 and debt commitment fees related to the Brocade Merger.

 Loss on extinguishment of debt.
-Loss on extinguishment of debt was \$159 million for the fiscal quarter ended January 29, 2017.
+Loss on extinguishment of debt was \$159 million for the two fiscal quarters ended April 30, 2017.
 We issued senior unsecured notes in January 2017 to repay all of the term loans outstanding under our guaranteed, collateralized credit agreement dated February 1, 2016.
 As a result, we wrote-off \$159 million of debt issuance costs.